parrt/msan501-old/README.md

 ## Instruction Format

-Class periods of 1:05min each 3 times per week for 15 weeks.
-Instructor-student interaction during lecture is encouraged.
-All programming will be done in the Java programming language, unless otherwise specified.
+Class runs for 4 hours on Monday and then 2 hours on Tuesday.
+Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
+All programming will be done in the Python programming language, unless otherwise specified.

 **ABOUT ME.** My name is Terence Parr and I’m a professor in the computer science department.
 Please call me Terence or Professor (the use of “Terry” is a capital offense).
 For more information on me, see [http://parrt.cs.usfca.edu](http://parrt.cs.usfca.edu).